jon004/packethero-2.0/README.md

     Host name: select -> Allow any host (%)

 Now whitelist your website's IP to give it access to the database

 - Click -> CREATE
 - Click -> Connections -> + Add Network
 - Add the IP of the VM you created in Step 2 and click save

 **Step 7: Configuring Code Variables**

-Go back to the terminal and edit the following variables in packethero-2.0/app.py
+Go back to the terminal and edit the following variables in packethero-2.0/apps.py *
+> *Note: command -> nano packethero-2.0/apps.py

     username, passw

 Replace the placeholders with the credentials you created in step 6